JMW42/FigureSampleV4/README.md

 Therefore I started version 4 as a hobby project, I work on in my free time.
 To avoid legal problems version 4 does not use any code used by previous version!

-Right now it is my plan to progress further and surpass the work I did in the past.
+Right now it is my plan to progress further and surpass the work I did in the past (version 0.3).
-At the moment there is no roadmap I follow, but I plan to soon write one and add it to this repository.
-Further it is my plan to write a short user manual in LaTeX.
+At the moment i am not totally sure what features i want to include therfore the roadmap is not fully written down yet.

 I am highly interested in feedback and open for new ideas and any advice you want to give me!
 Feel free to use the scripts for your own work!